 Ed Storey

-LCI-299 130k HMCS LCI(L)-299 making the assault landing with the Canadian Stormont Dundas Glengarrian Highlanders of the Ninth Brigade, Third Infantry Division on Nan White Sector of Juno Beach in Normandy (Bernieres-Sur-Mer) on 6 June 1944.
+LCI-299 130k HMC LCI(L)-299 making the assault landing with the Canadian Stormont Dundas Glengarrian Highlanders of the Ninth Brigade, Third Infantry Division on Nan White Sector of Juno Beach in Normandy (Bernieres-Sur-Mer) on 6 June 1944.
 This is a famous picture in Canada showing the house which is still there and appears in "Far Distant Ships".
 Capt.
 Gordon G. Armstrong RCN Ret.

-LCI-299 115k HMCS LCI(L)-299 making the assault landing with the Canadian Stormont Dundas Glengarry Highlanders of the Ninth Brigade, Third Infantry Division on Nan White Sector of Juno Beach in Normandy (Bernieres-Sur-Mer) on 6 June 1944.
+LCI-299 115k HMC LCI(L)-299 making the assault landing with the Canadian Stormont Dundas Glengarry Highlanders of the Ninth Brigade, Third Infantry Division on Nan White Sector of Juno Beach in Normandy (Bernieres-Sur-Mer) on 6 June 1944.

 Photo from The Public Archives of Canada.